cgtinker/BlendArMocap/docs/source/transfer/create_config.rst

         f(x) = (slope * property_value + offset) * factor + offset

 IK Chain Drivers
-    The idea of ik chain drivers basically is to construct an ik chain in reverse order.<br>
+    The idea of ik chain drivers basically is to construct an ik chain in reverse order.
     The end of the ik chain neither has a parent and nor gets remapped - it's mainly a reference.
     The next chain link has the chain end as parent, and gets remapped by the bone length which separates itself from the parent.
     Repeat this till you are at the ik start.
-As Example:<br>
+As Example:

 .. note::
     objects: shoulder_obj -> elbow_obj -> hand_obj